CancerRxGene/gdsctools/doc/source/quickstart.rst

     Percentage of NA 0.206569746043

 As you can see you can get some information about the IC50 content (e.g., number of drugs, percentage of NaNs) using the :ref:`print` function.
-See :class:`gdsctools.readers.IC50` for more details.
+See :class:`gdsctools.readers.IC50` and :ref:`data` for more details.

+.. index:: help

 Getting help
 ---------------